History of Kelantan FA: M. Karathu (2011)

-After Sathianathan has been suspended for six months by Football Association of Malaysia and was banned from involve in any Malaysian football activities, M. Karathu has been appointed to fill the post for the second time after the last time in 1993.
-Karathu who also the former Perak coach 2009 has brought more success to the team when Kelantan won their first Sultan Haji Ahmad Shah Cup and also clinched their first Malaysia Super League title in 2011.
+After Sathianathan was suspended for six months by the Football Association of Malaysia and was banned from involvement in any Malaysian football activities, M. Karathu was appointed to fill the post for the second time after the last time in 1993.
+Karathu, who was also the former Perak coach in 2009, brought more success to the team when Kelantan won their first Sultan Haji Ahmad Shah Cup and also clinched their first Malaysia Super League title in 2011.

-Kelantan have qualified to the 2011 Malaysia Cup final but lost to Terengganu.
-Karathu has announced his resignation as coach after his side unsuccess to win the 2011 Malaysia Cup.
-However, the reason given is that he wanted to spend time with his family.
+Kelantan qualified to the 2011 Malaysia Cup final but lost to Terengganu.
+Karathu announced his resignation as coach after his side failed to win the 2011 Malaysia Cup.
+However, the reason given was that he wanted to spend time with his family.

 Bojan Hodak (2012–13)

-Bojan Hodak is MyTeam former head coach for three seasons since 2006 before he moved to Phom Penh Crown in the Cambodian League for six months.
-In 2011 to 2012, he was appointed as chief executive officer of the Academy of Al-Hamra Red Warriors.

-However, after the withdrawal of Peter Butler from the post, he became head coach of Kelantan.
-During 2012 season, Kelantan has won their first FA Cup title beat Sime Darby 1–0 in the final.
+After the withdrawal of Peter Butler from the post, Bojan Hodak became head coach of Kelantan.
+During the 2012 season, Kelantan won their first FA Cup title beating Sime Darby 1–0 in the final.
 Bojan managed to retain the Super League title in 2012.
 His biggest achievement with the team when Kelantan won their first treble title during 2012 season.
-Hodak also managed to retain Malaysia FA Cup when Kelantan beat Johor Darul Takzim 1–0 in 2013 FA Cup final.
+Hodak also managed to retain the Malaysia FA Cup when Kelantan beat Johor Darul Takzim 1–0 in the 2013 FA Cup final.

 The 2013 Malaysia Cup final against Pahang was his last match with the team.
-Hodak announced its during a press conference at the Shah Alam Stadium.
-The Croatian has won it all with The Red Warriors, capturing the treble Malaysian Super League, FA Cup, and Malaysia Cup in his debut year as a coach last for 2012 season.
+Hodak announced this during a press conference at the Shah Alam Stadium.
+The Croatian had won it all with The Red Warriors, capturing the treble Malaysian Super League, FA Cup, and Malaysia Cup in his debut year as a coach last for 2012 season.